Can you use a heat press with parchment paper?

 Heat press and parchment paper: a perfect combination

-When using a heat press with parchment paper, it's important to choose the right settings.
-This means that you need to adjust the temperature and time according to the instructions of the paper and transfer you are using.
-This way you ensure that the print is beautifully and completely transferred to the textile.
+When you are one heat press used with parchment paper, it is important to choose the correct settings.
+This means you will need to adjust the temperature and time according to the instructions of the paper and transfer you are using.
+This ensures that the print is transferred beautifully and completely to the textile.

 Smooth the parchment paper well